Visit Wilderness

 Why Visit Wilderness?

-Although you can certainly appreciate wilderness from afar—online, on television, or in books—first-hand experiences in nature such as campng or hunting enable you to enjoy the recreational, ecological, spiritual, and health benefits that wilderness areas provide.
-Wilderness areas provide “outstanding opportunities for solitude or a primitive and unconfined type of recreation,” opportunities to see wildlife, a chance to renew and refresh, and the health benefits of exercising outside.
-You can even bring your well-behaved dog to many wilderness areas.
+While wilderness can be appreciated from afar—through online content, television, or books—nothing compares to experiencing it firsthand.
+Activities like camping, hiking, or hunting allow you to fully enjoy the recreational, ecological, spiritual, and health benefits that wilderness areas offer.
+These areas provide “outstanding opportunities for solitude or a primitive and unconfined type of recreation,” chances to observe wildlife, moments to renew and refresh, and the physical benefits of outdoor exercise.
+In many wilderness areas, you can even bring your well-behaved dog.

 Learn more about the diverse ways in which we benefit from wilderness and threats wilderness areas face today.